State's coronavirus cases rise by 10,059, pass 200,000 milestone; deaths up 29

 The state reported 15.04 percent of people who tested for the first time were positive, compared with 14.11 the day before.
 Two weeks ago, the percentage was 7.76.

-The overall positive rate was up three-tenths of a percent to 9.1, compared with 7.2 percent one week ago and 10 percent several weeks ago.
+The overall positive rate was up three-tenths of a percent to 9.1, compared with 7.2 percent one week ago.

 Palm Beach County has 16,836 cases out of 160,483 total tested for 10.5 percent, not including those awaiting tests and inconclusive.
 Anything 10.0 percent and above is considered out of "target range" by the health department.